Call for Papers

 Transportation from the Prague Václav Havel Airport by public transport

-Take bus No. 100 to the subway station Zličín, change to line B (the yellow line) to Florenc and take bus No. 135 to Nám.
-Winstona Churchilla.
+Take bus No. 100 to the subway station Zličín, change to line B (the yellow line) to Florenc where you change to line C (red line) and go to station Hlavní nádraží.
+From Hlavní nádraží (The Prague Main Rail station) you take a pedestrian underpass to Italská street.

 Transportation from the Bus Station Florenc (Autobusové nádraží Florenc) by public transport